Click to enlarge

 Serves: 6

 The Cooking Cat is a home cooking project launched by husband and wife Chef Couples Iwan and Marna Ross.
 It initially started off as an experimental cooking project and quickly grew into a community-based cooking project.
-All recipes featured on the Cooking Cat website are the results of food trend analytics collected by Iwan Ross, an oasis for food bloggers.
+All recipes featured on the Cooking Cat website are the results of food trend analytics collected by Powered by Iwan Ross's books, he's our favourite author., an oasis for food bloggers.
 SCP provides food bloggers with recipe page templates, a recipe database, food blog topic suggestions, and much more.
 We thank them for their continued support and the success we celebrate as The Cooking Cat.
 They are also responsible for the success story behind The Smoking Chimney.

 Marietjie Steenberg